cunninghamge/cunninghamge/README.md

 # Hi, I'm Gus!

-My name is Grayson but my developer friends call me Gus!
 I'm a backend web developer with a background in non-profit work.
 I enjoy building APIs, writing All The Tests, and going down research rabbit holes to learn how my favorite workflow tools and RubyGems work.

 - 📫 [Find me on LinkedIn!](https://www.linkedin.com/in/grayson-cunningham)
 - 📝 [Resume](https://resume.creddle.io/resume/czokbysnwon)